Aizenz/aizenz.github.io/src/data/about.md

 - I was born in [Tashui](https://zh.wikipedia.org/wiki/%E5%A1%94%E6%B0%B4%E9%95%87), Sichuan in 1998.
 My father was a rural teacher teaching English in an elementary, and my mother too was a rural teacher teaching music.
 - At three, my family moved from rural area to the town.
 To celebrate the immigration, my grandma decided to wash my body.
 Unfortunately, I was severly burn by fresh boiled water and stayed in hospital for the next year.
 - At four, I started playing piano taught by my mum.
-My favorite song was *Venice Festival* by Shostakovich and *Beat it* by Michael Jackson (I didn't know English but could still sing that song)
+My favorite song was *Venice Festival* rearranged by Shostakovich and *Beat it* by Michael Jackson (I didn't know English but could still sing that song)
-- At five,
+- At five, I met

 # I like